wwang487/CuckooData/README.md

 # CuckooData
-The sample outputs for cuckoo-host simulation
+The code, input, tutorial, and sample output for cuckoo-host simulation